amcornel/healthy-cooking/README.md

         GitHub Docs for basic README.md commands

-        README template Love Running for basic structure of README.md
+        README template Love Running for the basic structure of README.md

         https://tinypng.com/ for compressing Pictures

-        https://w3schools.com  how to section provided essential for newsletter form
+        https://w3schools.com  how to section provided parts of the code for the newsletter form

 ## Media